100 St Georges Terrace: 2001–2008: Construction

 The development was structured so that if there was insufficient demand for office space, the office tower would be scrapped in favour of a pure retail development.
 Due to an economic boom in Western Australia, during planning and construction the retail and office rental markets in the Perth CBD dried up, with vacancy rates falling to record lows.
 Despite this and rents among the lowest in the Perth office market, the developers had trouble securing an anchor tenant for the office tower portion of the development.
 The developers confirmed in October 2005 that the construction of the office tower would go ahead without an anchor tenant.

 Existing leases over the remaining buildings fronting the Hay Street Mall expired at the end of January 2006, and demolition started in February 2006.
 The heritage-listed facades of these buildings were retained and incorporated into the new development.
 Demolition was complete by April 2006, with construction by building company Multiplex expected to get underway by July 2006.
 By this stage, the cost of the development had been revised to $250 million.

 Axiom Properties joined the development on 27 June 2006, investing A$5 million in exchange for half of the profits of the office tower portion of the development.

 The first major office tenancy was achieved in March 2007 when Inpex signed a 10-year lease of 7000 m2 of space across the building's top four floors.
 This was followed by the National Australia Bank which took 8900 m2 of space in the tower and became its anchor tenant, to enable it to shift from its current location in St Martins Centre.
 The bank also leased 2000 m2 of retail space over two levels to open a new retail headquarters fronting St Georges Terrace, and secured signage rights to the building.
-APA Corporation is also a tenant.
+Apache Energy is also a tenant.
 Closer to the building's completion, NOPSA leased 1240 m2 of space, and engineering company KBR and subsidiary Geanherne took 5295 m2 of space in the building, bringing it to 97% leased.
-The remaining 3% of available space was leased by Microsoft shortly after completion, relocating from QV.1.
+The remaining 3% of available space was leased by Microsoft shortly after completion, relocating from QV1.

 During construction, ISPT acquired Axiom Properties' share of the project and renamed it from "Century City" to "100 St Georges Terrace", with the retail component called "enex100".
 The rationale for this change was to reflect a more modern image, with the former name considered "too conservative".
 The name "enex100" is apparently derived from the slogan "enjoy and expect the unexpected".
-The name has since been simplified to "enex perth".
+The name has since been changed to "enex perth".